Translational research

 Julie E. Lang

-In my team’s research, we have demonstrated how circulating tumor cells harvested by this system are a good surrogate for tissue biopsies of the metastatic site.
+In my team’s research, we have demonstrated how circulating tumour cells harvested by this system are a good surrogate for tissue biopsies of the metastatic site.
 With this regulatory clearance we can now obtain repeat biopsies periodically to provide up-to-date information to guide treatment decisions, improving care and minimizing invasive procedures for these patients.”

 Julie E. Lang, MD, FACS